decred/dcrbounty/src/content/en/rules/index.md

 Unfortunately we are unable to pay for duplicate reports

-Public disclosure of the vulnerability without prior approval will make it ineligible for bounty.
+Any type of public disclosure of the vulnerability without prior approval will make it ineligible for bounty.

 No social engineering.